joseph-zhang/QuickSolver/README.md

 the folder for basic algorithm templates.

 It contains some of the most classic algorithms which can be used in OJ practise.
+(template is stiff.
+To enhance the coding ability, it is not so valuable anymore)